rtpHarry/jet-woo-builder-category-custom-product-template/readme.md

 https://github.com/rtpHarry/jet-woo-builder-category-custom-product-template

+# Known Issues
+The sorting on the admin columns only works if the meta key exists on that term.
+This means that if the term already existed before the plugin was activated, and you haven't edited the term since then, when you use the sort options, these terms will disappear from view.
+I plan to implement an activating hook in an upcoming version to fix this.

 # Changelog
+1.1.0 - 8 August 2022
+  - Improve wording of field labels to clarify that it is the product template being assigned.
+  - Implement admin column in the manage screen for product template
+  - Implement admin column in the manage screen for template priority
+  - Make the new admin columns sortable

 1.0.1 - 3 August 2022
   - Bugfix - Only attempt to modify template on product single pages